Diplomatiq/crypto-random/README.md

 ## Testing

-Run unit tests with the following:
+Run tests with the following:

 ```
 npm test
 ```

+Currently the test suite consists of unit tests only.
 Unit tests do not test the randomness of the output.
 Please inspect the implementation and the used entropy source.
+Issue #13 already covers the need of entropy and randomness tests.

 ## Usage